binghe/HOL/Manual/Cheatsheet/cheatsheet.md

 : Reduces a goal of the form `p \/ q` into `p` or `q` respectively.

 `gen_tac`
-: Removes a top-level `∀`-quantified variable.
+: Removes a top-level `!`-quantified variable.

 `AP_TERM_TAC`
 : Reduces a goal of the form `f x = f y` to `x = y`.